getappmap/appmap/README.md

 Each "function" has the following attributes:

-* **location** *Required* File path and line number, separated by a colon.
+* **location** *Recommended* File path and line number, separated by a colon.
 Example: "/Users/alice/src/myapp/lib/myapp/main.rb:5".
 * **static** *Required* flag if the method is class-scoped (static) or instance-scoped.
 Must be `true` or `false`.
 Example: true.
 * **labels** *Optional* list of arbitrary labels describing the function.
 * **comment** *Optional* documentation comment for the function extracted from the source code.